-Edward B. and Shirley R. Shils Assistant Professor of Management
+Edward B. and Shirley R. Shils Assistant Professor

 Research Interests: crowdfunding, distributed and user innovation, entrepreneurial strategy, entrepreneurship in innovative industries, games and business, role of individuals in firm success, self-organization among individuals